Best price from 54 shops

 83% say it's true to size.

 Overview of this review

 Good to know

-Adidas first ventured in the tennis court in the 1960s.
+Adidas first ventured into the tennis court in the 1960s.
 They initially offered a leather tennis shoe, which is a first on the tennis court.
 They commissioned tennis superstar Robert Haillet to endorse the new leather shoe in 1964.
 When Haillet retired, they turned to Stan Smith to be the face of the leather court shoe in 1971.

 When Stan Smith was endorsing the leather tennis kicks, other companies hurriedly followed suit.
 Materials, shoe construction, and design underwent various changes and innovations from the 70s until today.

 - The collar is lightly cushioned which allows the wearer to maximize the range of motion.
-This enables the skater to have free movement while skating.

 - It has a vulcanized outsole that many wearers described as grippy and responsible for a precise board feel.